eynsai/Smooth-Trackball-Scrolling/README.md

 - `Always Angle Snap`: If this is on, when you become un-snapped from one axis, you snap to the other axis.
 If this is off, when you un-snap from one axis, you stay un-snapped.

 ### Modifier Emulation
 - `Emulate Ctrl`, `Emulate Shift`, and `Emulate Alt`: If you check one or more of these boxes, the hotkey will act as the respective key or key combination.
 This is intended to allow you to use your mouse wheel to zoom while holding down the hotkey (check the box or boxes corresponding to your software's zoom modifier key), thus allowing you to control pan and zoom using a single hotkey.
+Note that these modifiers will only be enabled while you keep your trackball still.
+When you move your trackball, these modifiers will be disabled so that they don't turn vertical scrolling into zooming or horizontal scrolling.

 ## Known Issues